Titus

 Titus in Modern Pop Culture

 In addition to these historical figures, there are also several modern pop culture references to the name Titus.
 One of the most well-known is Titus Andromedon, a character from the Netflix series “Unbreakable Kimmy Schmidt.”
-Titus Andromedon is a struggling actor and singer who provides comic relief throughout the show.
+Titus Andromedon is a struggling actor & singer who provides comic relief throughout the show.

 Variations of the Name Titus